aquasecurity/microscanner/README.md

 ## Overview
 Aqua Security's *microscanner* lets you check your container images for vulnerabilities.
 If your image has any known high-severity issue, microscanner can fail the image build, making it easy to include as a step in your CI/CD pipeline.

+> Note: this freely-available Community Edition of microscanner scans for vulnerabilities in the image's installed packages.
+Aqua's commercial customers have access to additional Enterprise Edition scanning features, such as scanning files for vulnerabilities, and scanning for sensitive data included in a container image.

 ## Registering for a token
 To use microscanner you'll first need to register for a token.